 Talk to your pharmacist

 If you use the same pharmacy regularly, your pharmacist may keep a record of what medication you take.
 They might be able to make a note to get the same version of your AEDs for you each time.
 If pharmacists don’t have your usual version in stock, you can ask for your prescription back, and take it to another pharmacy.
 Check that you have your correct AEDs while you are at the pharmacy counter, as they won’t be able to change it after you leave the counter.

-We have a letter from our medical director to give to your GP, neurologist or pharmacist, supporting your right to ask to be prescribed the same version of your AEDs each time.
+Download a letter from our medical director to give to your GP, neurologist or pharmacist, supporting your right to ask to be prescribed the same version of your AEDs each time.
 Or call our helpline for a copy.

 Get to know your medication

 It can be a good idea to keep a list of your AEDs: the generic name, any brand name, and the name of the manufacturer.
 You could also make a note of the colour and shape, to help you recognise it.
 This might help you to check your prescription from the doctor, or from the pharmacy.

 You could also use your phone to take pictures of your medication, or use our free Smartphone app, which has a section on recording what medication you take.

 Helping you to take your AEDs